karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 -------------------

 Every app must have a repository defined.
 When deploying the repository gets cloned.
-It provides the sourcecode for the webapplication.
+It provides the sourcecode for the web application.

 **Example Request:**